JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Amazon EBS–Optimized Instances

-The behavior of [EBS-optimization](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html), enabled by default since TeamCity 10.0, is changed similarly to what EC2 console offers:1) EBS\-optimization is turned on by default for c4.\*__, __m4.\* and d2.\* (non\-configurable)2) EBS\-optimization is turned off by default for any other instance types.
-3) EBS\-optimization can be turned on for instances that support it (such as c3.xlarge, etc.) by checking the appropriate box when configuring the image of the Amazon cloud profile
+The behavior of [EBS optimization](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html), enabled by default since TeamCity 10.0, is changed similarly to what EC2 console offers:

+1. EBS optimization is turned on by default for `c4.*`, `m4.*`, and `d2.*` (non-configurable).
+2. EBS optimization is turned off by default for any other instance types.
+3. EBS optimization can be turned on for instances that support it (such as `c3.xlarge`) by checking the appropriate box when configuring the image of the Amazon cloud profile.

 ### Bundled tools updates